How to Build a Top-Notch Mobile Banking App: Features and Cost

 |Google/Apple Pay integration||2–3|

 Note that the final cost of developing a banking app will also include the preparation stage, time for quality assurance and communication, and fees for third-party services.
 The cost to develop mobile banking application depends heavily on the country your development team is located in.
 There is a drastic difference in hourly rates of developers in US and Eastern Europe, for example, but the quality is pretty much the same.

 The time has passed when people chose a bank only for its reliability.
 Today, clients are more demanding, and they favor banks that make their lives easier.
 Mobile apps were created just for that purpose.
 With a mobile app, your bank can make payments easier and faster than ever.
 The blockchain and big data are two technologies that will disrupt next-generation banking systems, but for now mobile banking remains the priority.

-If you’re currently shortlisting development companies to increase your online presence, we’ll be glad if you add Mobindustry to your list.
+If you’re currently shortlisting fintech app development companies to increase your online presence, we’ll be glad if you add Mobindustry to your list.
 To find out more about our company and how we work with clients, visit this article.
 Our mobile banking app developers have created the first versions of the biggest mobile banking app in Ukraine.